Have you ever wondered guinea pigs can eat oranges?

 If you find your pig enjoying the oranges, let it be.

-There is a huge deal of advantages that are associated with giving oranges to your pigs.
+There is a huge deal of advantages that are associated with giving oranges to your piggies.

 Therefore, it’s advised to not worry about it, but add this citrus fruit to the list of snacks that you have for your pet.

-However, these pets have their own choices for food and it is not compulsory that all pigs wish to have oranges or even like them.
+However, these pets have their own choices for food and not all pigs need to wish to have oranges or even like them.

 Every guinea pig has a distinct personality and taste.